harsh244/decompress/README.md

 # Uncompress
-uncompress all files in your directory at once using zcat
+unzip all *.zip* files in your directory at once using zcat

 Move this file into the concerned directory and run the command below;-